Is There a Cost Premium for Passivhaus? What You Need to Know

 Retrofit and Passivhaus Premium

-The premium for a Passivhaus retrofit depends on the existing construction method, and how easy it is to bring the project up to the Passivhaus standard.
+The premium for a Passivhaus EnerPHit retrofit depends on the existing construction method, and how easy it is to bring the project up to this Passivhaus standard.
 This needs to be worked out on a case-by-case basis.

 Managing Costs

-When considering a Passivhaus new build it is important that you understand the overall project costs, including the costs of the works, along with other associated costs including the architect/designer and consultants’ fees, along with other associated costs (landscaping, loose furniture, bank fees, relocation costs, etc.).
+When considering a Passivhaus new build, alteration, addition, or a EnerPhit retrofit it is important that you understand the overall project costs, including the costs of the works, along with other associated costs including the architect/designer and specailist consultants’ fees, along with other associated costs (landscaping, loose furniture, bank fees, relocation costs, etc.).

 It is also critical that your budget is adequate for your brief, and if necessary, adjust your budget or your brief, or both.
 As the design develops it is important that you obtain a budget estimate, and this is updated as the design and documentation develops.